Conversations about Hell

 I know some people will be upset because I refuse to condemn the lost to an eternity of fiery torment.
 And others will be upset because I don’t assume that all will be saved.
 But I would say that the choice Christ offers – his kingdom or the sinking ship – is the most gracious option because everyone gets their heart’s desire.
 Those who want the abundant life that Christ offers shall have it.
 Those who don’t won’t.

-Our Father isn’t going to force the Pharisees and haters to come to the party.
+Our Father isn’t going to force the stubborn and the hate-filled to come to his party.
 He gathers the willing because he’s a God of love, and love must be free.

 Can you give us a soundbite to finish on?